scikit-learn/enhancement_proposals/slep011/proposal.rst

     This strategy is in fact not even supported right now: neither integers, RandomState instances or None can achieve this.

-Unfortunately, there is now way for users to figure out what strategy is used until they look at the code.
+Unfortunately, there is no way for users to figure out what strategy is used until they look at the code.
 It is not just a documentation problem.
 The core problem here is that **the behaviour of the CV procedure is implicitly dictated by the estimator's** `random_state`.

-There are similar issues in meta-estimators, like `RFE` or `SequentialFeatureSelection`: these are iterative feature selection algorithms that will use either *exact* or *statistical* clones depending on the estimator's `random_state`, which leads to two significantly different strategies.
-Here again, **how they behave is only implicitly dictated by the estimator's** `random_state`.
+There are similar issues in meta-estimators, like `RFE` or `SequentialFeatureSelection`: these are iterative feature selection algorithms that will use either *exact* or *statistical* clones at each iteration, depending on the estimator's `random_state`.
+Exact and statistical clones lead to two significantly different strategies.
+Here again, the behavior of these meta-estimators **is only implicitly dictated by the estimator's** `random_state`.

-In addition, since the estimator's `random_state` type dictates the strategy, users are bound to one single strategy once the estimator has been created: it is for example impossible for an estimator to use a different RNG across folds if that estimator was initialized with an integer.
+In addition, since the sub-estimator's `random_state` type dictates the strategy, users are bound to one single strategy once the estimator has been
+created: it is for example impossible for an estimator to use a different RNG across folds if that estimator was initialized with an integer.

 It is unlikely that users have a perfect understanding of these subtleties.
 For users to actually understand how `random_state` impacts the CV procedures